felomousa/SpotifyDisplay/README.md

-# LedPanel: Spotify LED Panel Display
+# SpotifyDisplay: Spotify LED Matrix Panel

 Welcome to the Spotify LED Panel Display project!
 This repository hosts a Python application designed to display the currently playing track information from Spotify on an LED panel.
 The application showcases the song name, artist, album cover, and a progress bar representing the song's playback progress.